• Melissa Hackmeier

 • Tom Snow

-Before joining Sanofi Genzyme, Tom spent 9 years with Merck Serono, both with the US commercial organization in Rockland, MA and global in Geneva, where he was the head of global strategic marketing for Merck Serono’s MS franchise.
+Before joining Sanofi, Tom spent 9 years with Merck Serono, both with the US commercial organization in Rockland, MA and global in Geneva, where he was the head of global strategic marketing for Merck Serono’s MS franchise.
 Tom spent the first half of his career at several marketing and communications agencies, working for both consumer and health care clients, including Schering, Novartis, and Bayer.

 Tom received his BA in English and Economics from Amherst College, and his MBA from Babson College, both in the US.
 In his “spare time,” Tom enjoys tennis, running, listening to music, playing the drums, and reading books.
 He also publishes a blog about spirituality and business travel (theabsoluteceiling.blogspot.com) which receives tens of unique visitors per month.